 Films will be taken into consideration from a minimum length of 65 minutes in total.

 International and German premieres receive preferential consideration.
 If the German premiere of the film has already taken place elsewhere, then this should be no further back than September of the previous year.
 The film must have been completed within the last 18 months prior to the date of the Festival.
 Theatrical release in Germany or transmission in German television should not have taken place before the start of the Festival.
 The Festival management reserves the right to grant exemptions to this rule in special cases.

-Admissible formats for feature film competitions are: DCP, Blu-ray, ProRes, 35mm.
+Admissible formats for feature film competitions are: DCP, Blu-ray, ProRes.

-Permission for the use of other formats must be explicitly requested.
+Permission for the use of other formats must be explicitly granted.

 4.2.
 Short Film Competition

 The nomination of short films for the competition for the East Friesian Short Film Award is the prerogative of the management of the short film section.
 The section management calls a nomination committee comprised of school students, apprentices and young adults in accordance with the Festival management.